Scituate holds off on opening emergency center as residents prepare for Jose impacts

-SCITUATE, MA (WHDH) - The town of Scituate is familiar with preparing for storms, but the town is reminding them that they need to be ready for the impacts of Hurricane Jose.
+SCITUATE, Mass.
+(WHDH) – The town of Scituate is familiar with preparing for storms, but the town is reminding them that they need to be ready for the impacts of Hurricane Jose.

 The Scituate Emergency Management Agency is continuing to monitor the storm.